deesclouds/deesclouds/README.md

 <h3 align="center">I'm a Software Engineer, Cat Dad & Curator of Magical Experiences.</h3>

-<p align="left">I've been developing my software engineering and digital marketing abilities for the past year with the express purpose of bringing my artistic dreams to life through code.
-I was enthralled not just by the experience of painting, but also by software and marketing and the opportunity to communicate my views to the world.</p>
+<p align="left">I've been developing my software engineering and digital marketing abilities with the express purpose of bringing my dreams to life through code.
+I was enthralled by the experience of communicating my views to the world.</p>

  * 🌴 Residing in Long Beach, California
  * 🔭 Working on building APIs and bots.